Music Production Starter Kit (7 essentials to make any song)

 There are many styles and options on the market – closed back, open back, semi open – but ultimately, it will depend on your goals, preferences and budget.

-These are the same headphones that Finneas uses.
-So, if they’re good enough for him and Billie Eilish, they’re good enough for me.
+Just like the Audio-Technica condenser mic above, these are the same headphones that Finneas uses.
+So, if they’re good enough for him and Billie Eilish, they’re good enough for me!

 7. A Pop Filter